influential-warriors-and-leaders

 Spirituality of the Forest and the Fire

 The spiritual world of the Balts and Finnic peoples was animistic and polytheistic, deeply connected to the natural environment.
 They worshipped gods of the sky, the earth, the thunder, and the forest.
 Sacred groves, rivers, and hills were central to their religious practice.
 The Old Prussians, for example, held a mountain called Romuva as their central religious sanctuary, presided over by a high priest known as the Kriwe.
 Rituals involving fire, sacred oaths, and complex funeral rites marked their religious calendar.
 For the crusaders, this religion was simply "devil worship" that needed to be extirpated.
 For the locals, it was a sacred covenant with the land that defined their identity.
-The attempt to destroy these beliefs and imposed a foreign Latin Christianity was the deepest source of tension and resistance.
+The attempt to destroy these beliefs and impose a foreign Latin Christianity was the deepest source of tension and resistance.

 Social Structures and Warfare